eilbecklab/Utah-DOH-newborn-screening/Analyze_Parsed_Variants/README.md

                         saved in a JSON file.
 By default, the program will not save the dictionary.

+  --no_bar_charts

+                        By default, the program will save bar charts representing the number of variants of each type for each gene, database and parser.
+If this option is specified, then the program will not save these figures.

+  --ignore_invalid_hgvs

+                        By default, the program will go through the files containing variants that did not pass HGVS normalization through biocommons.
+If this option is specified, then the program will not save any files containing information about these variants.

 The following two options are related to specifying which databases were used for variant parsing with LOVD3_Variant_Parser.py.